Jason King (presenter): Other work

-From 23 January 2012 he co-presentedHeart Breakfast alongside Lucy Horobin on Heart Solent.
+From 23 January 2012 he co-presented Heart Breakfast alongside Lucy Horobin on Heart Solent.
 On 4 August 2012 he began co-presenting Saturday breakfast alongside Horobin across the Heart Network.
 From 13 until 29 August 2012 he and Horobin presented Heart Breakfast on Heart London, in the absence of Harriet Scott and Jamie Theakston, meaning they were absent from their usual show on Heart Solent.
 In 2013 JK along with his co-host Lucy moved to Heart London to present weekday drivetime.
 Since 2019, JK is presenting his radio shows with model & actress Kelly Brook following Horobin's move to Heart Dance.